channable/opnieuw/README.md

     return response.text
 ```

-In the above decorator, `retry_on_exceptions` refers to exceptions we want to
+ * `retry_on_exceptions` specifies which exceptions we want to retry on.

-retry on, `max_calls_total` maximal number of retry attempts we want to make,
+ * `max_calls_total` is the maximum number of times that the decorated function
-and `retry_window_after_first_call_in_seconds` refers to retry window within
+   gets called, including the initial call.

-which the `max_calls_total` will be made.
-In this case we want to make
+ * `retry_window_after_first_call_in_seconds` is the maximum number of seconds
-a maximum of 4 retries spread uniformly on a 60 second interval.
+   after the first call was initiated, where we would still do a new attempt.

 Features
 --------

-- Generic Decorator API
+ * Generic decorator API
-- Specify retry exception (i.e. kind of exception that we want retry)
+ * Specify retry exception (i.e. type of exception that we want retry)
-- Specify retry window after first call in seconds (i.e. exponential backoff sleeping between attempts)
+ * [Exponential backoff with jitter][exponential-backoff]
-- Pre-shipped list of popular exceptions, which can easily be expanded
+ * Pre-shipped list of popular exceptions, which can easily be expanded

 Installation
 ------------